SciFin-Team/SciFin/README.md

 | [`statistics`](https://github.com/SciFin-Team/SciFin/tree/master/scifin/statistics) | basic statistics | ■ ■ □ □ □ |
 | [`timeseries`](https://github.com/SciFin-Team/SciFin/tree/master/scifin/timeseries) | time series analysis | ■ ■ ■ ■ □ |

-The topics already developed are time series analysis, genetic algorithms and statistics.
+The topics already well developed are time series analysis and genetic algorithms.
+Topics recently developed are statistics and classification methods.

 A lot of development still needs to be done.
 Other topics will also later follow.